Baked Tonkatsu (Japanese Deep-fried Pork Cutlets)

 Notes

-If you don’t have the oven, you can use air fryer to make breaded fried pork chops.
-If you prefer the deep-fried pork version, you can deep-fry the pork cutlets in hot oil for 4 – 6 minutes.
+If you don’t have an oven, use an air fryer to make breaded fried pork chops.
+If you prefer the deep-fried pork version, deep-fry the pork cutlets in hot oil for 4 – 6 minutes.

-• Chicken Katsu a.k.a Tori Katsu: A poultry twist on the classic, using breaded and fried chicken cutlets instead of pork.
+• Chicken Katsu (Tori Katsu) is a poultry twist on the classic.
+It uses breaded and fried chicken cutlets instead of pork.

 • Gyūkatsu uses beef instead of pork for the cutlet.